dcampos/godot-vim/README.md

 git clone git@github.com:dcampos/godot-vim.git
 ```

 Copy or symlink the folder godot_vim of the plugin into the modules folder of the godot repository.
+Then compile Godot as per the [official documentation](http://docs.godotengine.org/en/stable/development/compiling/index.html).

 ## License